YTKme/GDS/docs/_docs/ml/coursera/machine-learning-foundations-a-case-study-approach/week-5.md

 * Exploit estimated "topic" vectors (algorithms to come...) to make recommendations
 * Describe the cold-start problem and ways to handle it (e.g., incorporating features)
 * Analyze performance of various recommender systems in terms of precision and recall
-* Use <abbr title="Area Under the Curve">AUC</abbr> or prevision-at-k to select amongst candidate algorithms
+* Use <abbr data-bs-toggle="tooltip" title="Area Under the Curve">AUC</abbr> or prevision-at-k to select amongst candidate algorithms

 So learned how to do collaborative filtering in practice, so now can go out actually implement a recommender system.
 Can do a gift recommender for your family, which will make holiday shopping really easy, or can build a new song recommender.